buildit/twig-api-wrapper/README.md

     await emails.events.deleteOne('http://localhost:3000/v2/twiglets/Emails/events/46a15ed5-6a0d-4bbf-8fde-5696a5f0147b');

     // Create a sequence
-    // Note, a sequence is just an array of event IDs so we are going await emails.sequences.create({
+    // Note, a sequence is just an array of event IDs so we are going to use ids from the list above await emails.sequences.create({
       description: 'a series of unfortunate events',
       name: 'sequence 1',